Robyroc/Echo_rd/README.md

 The library allows to abstract the location of a service and distribute it.
 All the commands of the service are not changed by Echo_rd, it just routes them to the node handling it correctly.
 The library will need a block service providing an interface compatible with [gen_bm.erl](src/gen_bm.erl) file.

+An example of an implemented block service can be seen here: https://github.com/GiacomoZiffer/Eblock_rd

 The full list of methods complete with a brief explanation can be seen in the [gen_app.erl](src/gen_app.erl) file.

 Modules
 -----